Amethyst Falls WisteriaWisteria frutescens 'Amethyst Falls'

 Climbing plants have a place in every garden, for covering arbors, unsightly fences or walls, or for growing on a trellis to give height without width in a small garden.
-Among the different kinds of climbing plants, Wisteria stands out for the beauty of its flower clusters and their dramatic blue to purple coloring.
-However many people have had bad experiences with wisteria, because the most commonly available form is the Chinese or Japanese Wisteria – a beautiful plant, but one that can grow 100 feet and completely engulf a large tree, spreading around the garden like a beautiful monster.
-So when you say ‘wisteria’ to some gardeners, they can turn very pale!
+Among the different kinds of climbing plants, Wisteria vines stand out for the beauty of their flower clusters and their dramatic blue to purple coloring.
+However, many people have had bad experiences with Wisteria, because the most commonly available form is the Chinese or Japanese Wisteria – a beautiful plant, but one that can grow 100 feet and completely engulf a large tree, spreading around the garden like a beautiful monster.
+So when you say ‘Wisteria’ to some gardeners, they can turn very pale!

-All across the eastern USA, from Virginia to Illinois, and south to Florida and Texas, grows a well-behaved all-American wisteria called Wisteria frutescens.
-(The ‘bad’ ones are Wisteria sinensis and W. floribunda.)
+All across the eastern USA, from Virginia to Illinois, and south to Florida and Texas, grows a well-behaved all-American Wisteria called Wisteria frutescens.
+(The ‘bad’ ones are Wisteria sinensis and W. floribunda).
 This plant mostly grows around streams and ponds in the wild, but in the garden it will grow well in most kinds of soil.
 It still makes a good-sized plant, but nothing like the alien monsters.
-It has more delicate stems that are easily pruned or trimmed, and unlike the Chinese or Japanese wisterias, which can take years to bloom, our American wisteria will bloom within a couple of years of planting.
+It has more delicate stems that are easily pruned or trimmed, and unlike the Chinese or Japanese wisterias, which can take years to bloom, our American Wisteria will bloom within a couple of years of planting.
 Gardeners have selected an especially attractive form of the American wisteria, and called it ‘Amethyst Falls’.

-It has clusters of beautiful flowers up to six-inches long that begin looking like a blue pine cone, before expanding to their full length.
+The Amethyst Falls Wisteria has clusters of beautiful flowers up to six-inches long that begin looking like a blue pine cone, before expanding to their full length.
 The flowers are like those of a pea, because this plant is in fact a relative of that vegetable, but they are larger, and a ravishing shade of lavender blue, with a delicious light scent.
 As an added bonus, these flowers are not only produced in spring, just before the leaves emerge, but also in summer, set against the attractive foliage.
 The leaves are large, up to 12 inches long, but they are divided into 15 smaller leaflets, like a fern, giving the plant a light, airy beauty.
 The slender stems will twine around any support, so you do not need to tie this vine in, it will cover a trellis or arbor naturally.

-Plant your Amethyst Falls Wisteria in a sunny spot.
+When planting your Amethyst Falls Wisteria, make sure to place it in a sunny location.
 It will also grow in partial shade, but the amount of flowering will be reduced, so we recommend a location in full sun.
-It grows well in any garden soil that is not constantly wet, but does best in a moist, well-drained soil that is rich in organic material, so add compost or manure when planting, and mulch each spring with more organic material.
-Unlike the regular wisteria, which can take 7–10 years to flower, your Amethyst Falls Wisteria will be flowering with 2 or 3 years from planting.
+It grows well in any garden soil that is not constantly wet, but does best in a moist, well-drained soil that is rich in organic material.
+Add compost or manure when planting, and mulch each spring with more organic material.
+Unlike the regular Wisteria, which can take 7–10 years to flower, your Amethyst Falls Wisteria will be flowering with 2 or 3 years from planting.
 Give young plants plenty of water, but once established this plant will tolerate an average dry summer without extra care.

 Pruning is beneficial to control the size but even more because it will help your plant produce lots of flowers.
 Prune twice a year – first in fall or winter, when the plant is dormant, by cutting stems back to the large buds you will see at their base.
 These are the flower buds.
 Then prune again in summer, by trimming back any long stems you don’t need to extend your vine over its support.
 Cut them back to about 6 inches in length.
 Always cut just above a leaf or bud.